CHH/heroku-buildpack-php/README.md

 This buildpack detects apps when the app has a `composer.json` in the app's root.

+If an `index.php` is detected in the app's root, then it switches to "classic mode", which means that every ".php" file is served with PHP, and the document root is set to the app root.

 ## Configuration

 Configuration is done via a file named `composer.json` in the app's